Paleontology Field Program

 The fossils you recover will be curated in the permanent collection of the Glenrock Paleon Museum.
 We will get you to the dig sites, provide you with excavation equipment and a hearty field-lunch, snacks, beverages, and provide instruction and guidance every step of the way.
 The rest of the experience is up to you.

-If you have not dug for fossils before, or if you haven't participated in this program, join a "novice" level program.
 Families are encouraged to join.
 We strongly recommend that participants be at least twelve years old.
 The nature of fossil collection and excavation requires participants to be physically independent, with the ability to carry a backpack with a water bottle, and sit, kneel, crouch, and lay on the ground for extended periods of time in hot outdoor conditions.
 The activity will also include standing and walking for extended periods of time in primitive outdoor conditions.

 |Type of Dig||Dates||Registration Status||Participants|